 Each port destination offers distinctly unique experiences and adventures for almost every taste and interest.
 Here are some of the most frequently visited Southeast Asia cruise ports.

-Hanoi, Vietnam.
-Hanoi is a hectic collage of sights, sounds and smells.
+Hanoi, Vietnam: Hanoi is a hectic collage of sights, sounds and smells.
 Masses of motorbikes roar down roadways, and bike and car horns are constantly honking.
 Women wearing traditional, conical straw hats carry poles with baskets on each end, small shops overflow with colorful embroidery, and signs literally cover buildings.
-The most visited attractions are Vietnam War-related including the Ho Chi Minh Mausoleum and the Ho Chi Minh Museum.
-Hanoi's crazy, hectic Old Quarter is a must-stop for souvenir shopping and to view the market scene.
+The most visited attractions are Vietnam War-related, including the Ho Chi Minh Mausoleum and the Ho Chi Minh Museum.
+Hanoi's crazy, hectic Old Quarter is a must-stop for souvenir shopping and viewing the market scene.

-Ho Chi Minh City (Saigon), Vietnam.
-Ho Chi Minh City, or Saigon, is a vibrant, chaotic and culturally diverse city and the gateway to the Mekong Delta region.
-Visitors usually begin tours here at the historic Rex Hotel where most of the city's sights are within walking distance.
+Ho Chi Minh City (Saigon), Vietnam: Ho Chi Minh City, or Saigon, is a vibrant, chaotic and culturally diverse city, and the gateway to the Mekong Delta region.
+Visitors usually begin tours here at the historic Rex Hotel, where most of the city's sights are within walking distance.
 Tourist stops generally focus on the country's tumultuous history including the Vietnam War.
 Among the most popular are the Museum of Ho Chi Minh City, the Presidential Palace, and the War Remnants Museum.
-The huge Ben Thanh Market is packed with tourists and inspired hawkers with row after row of stalls that sell familiar and exotic foods, and tourist items like lacquer ware, paintings, porcelain, jewelry and wood carvings, as well as clothing and knock-off designer bags and watches.
+The huge Ben Thanh Market is packed with tourists and inspired hawkers; it features row after row of stalls that sell familiar and exotic foods, and tourist items such as lacquer ware, paintings, porcelain, jewelry and wood carvings, as well as clothing and knock-off designer bags and watches.

-Singapore.
-Singapore is a model modern city.
-The island is clean with modern roads and public transport; and drivers, unlike in some Asian cities, obey traffic laws.
-Like Hong Kong, it is a metropolis of high-rises and skyscrapers, only with green parks everywhere (including on top of buildings).
+Singapore: Singapore is a model modern city.
+The island is clean with modern roads and public transport, and drivers who (unlike in some Asian cities) obey traffic laws.
+Like Hong Kong, it is a metropolis of high-rises and skyscrapers, but with green parks everywhere (including on top of buildings).
 This city also cares about its history, evidenced by the many one- and two-story districts and buildings scattered throughout the urban center.
-A great variety of restaurants, food courts and shops suit almost every taste and pocketbook, many housed in or adjacent to air-conditioned shopping malls.
+A great variety of restaurants, food courts and shops suit almost every taste and pocketbook; many are housed in or adjacent to air-conditioned shopping malls.
 The almost-nightly laser show, viewable around the city for free, is not to be missed, along with Chinatown and the nearby Arab neighborhood.

-Yangon (Rangoon), Burma/Myanmar.
-Isolated from the world for many decades, Yangon doesn't suffer from the glut of modern high-rises and shopping malls that choke other Asian capitals, which is why so many travelers want to go now before things change.
+Yangon (Rangoon), Myanmar (Burma): Isolated from the world for many decades, Yangon doesn't suffer from the glut of modern high-rises and shopping malls that choke other Asian capitals, which is why so many travelers want to go now before things change.
 The city features an intriguing conglomeration of crumbling British colonial architecture, a few refurbished buildings hinting at the city's glory days, and a smattering of new construction.
 Impressive Buddhist pagodas and other religious sights are a draw, as are interesting food and handicrafts, particularly in the city's sprawling covered market.

 Southeast Asia Cruise Tips

 Political and civil strife afflict countries throughout this region on an ongoing basis.
 Check with the U.S. State Department for warnings before traveling (www.travel.state.gov/).
-Cruise lines are well aware of these situations and for the safety of passengers, and may bypass or change ports-of-call as needed.
+Cruise lines are well aware of these situations, and for the safety of passengers might bypass or change ports of call as needed.

+Distances and travel time can be problematic.
 One unavoidable issue on large-ship cruises to Southeast Asia is the long distance between the port and city attractions.
-For example, it can take over three hours to travel from the cruise port to Bangkok and Ho Chi Minh City.
-Some cruises mitigate this inconvenience by docking for two or more days in a port, allowing passengers to remain overnight in the destination cities.
+For example, it can take two to three hours to travel from the cruise port to Bangkok and Ho Chi Minh City.
+Some cruises mitigate this inconvenience by docking for two or more days in a port, allowing passengers to remain overnight at a hotel in the destination cities.
 When this isn't possible, make the best of the extra travel by savoring the journey, especially if it's in the company of an informative guide.
 Remember to look out the window!
 Countrysides reveal much about a nation, its people and their culture.
 Your observations in transit can be just as exciting and revealing as walking city streets.

-The vast majority of Asians are very courteous and friendly and they expect similar behavior from visitors.
+Be cautious, respectful and friendly.
+The vast majority of Asians are very courteous and they expect similar behavior from visitors.
 Being publicly angry, arrogant and loud is much frowned upon and will not help solve problems or get a better price.
-Be cautious, respectful and friendly, and you will have a great time in this wonderful part of the world.